 [00:18] – A preview of what will be covered in this podcast where Celisa and Jeff discuss virtual conferences including why you should consider them and some tips should you decide to offer one.

 [00:34] – Our sponsor this quarter is ReviewMyLMS, a collaboration between our company, Tagoras, and 100Reviews, the company that is behind the very successful ReviewMyAMS site.
 As the name suggests, ReviewMyLMS is a site where users can share and access reviews of learning management systems, but in this case, the focus is specifically on systems that are a good fit for learning businesses, meaning organizations that market and sell lifelong learning.
 Contribute a review and you will get access to all existing and future reviews—there are already more than 100 on the site.
 And, if you don’t have review to contribute, there is also a subscription option.
 Just go to reviewmylms.com to get all the details.

-[01:57] – Celisa and Jeff describe what they mean by the term virtual conference and say they aren’t one-off Webinars.
-Note they use the term virtual event pretty much interchangeably with virtual conference.
+[01:57] – Note that when we refer to virtual conferences, theyaren’t one-off Webinars.
+And we use the term virtual event pretty much interchangeably with virtual conference.